JupyterPhysSciLab/Instructor_tools/README.md

 ` pip install -e ../jupyter-instructortools` in the _Production_ instructions.

 ### Change Log
+  * 0.6.1
+    * Updates to requirements to utilize upstream bug fixes.
   * 0.6.0
     * Converted to hierarchical menu that appears in the menu bar rather than the toolbar.